Xavose/NeverwinterNights/B1 - DM Tools/XP By Level.md

+When a character gainst inspiration after level 5 they are also rewarded 700 XP.

 | **Experience Points** | **Level** | **XP per session** |
 | --------------------------- | --------------- | ------------------------ |
 | **0**                 | **1**     |                          |